No Kid Hungry Summer Meals Eligibility Map

 Addresses located in the orange CBGs meet the 50 percent free and reduced-price eligibility requirement and are area eligible.
 Addresses located in blue CBGs are area eligible through the use of averaging and with State agency and FNS Regional Office approval.

 To view data on the CBG in which your day care home or summer meal site is located, click on the map near the address (within the same color area) and a new popup window will appear.
 The popup window contains data pertinent to the area eligibility determination as well as information about the USDA urban/rural and potential rural pocket designations explained above.
 The data available in the popup window will not appear in the search result box with the address.
-You may need to zoom out in order to view data on surrounding CBGs.
+You may need to zoom out to view data on surrounding CBGs.

 Please note if this map is turned on along with the rural map layers described above that you may need to scroll through multiple pages of information to see this information.
 You can toggle between these pages by clicking on the arrow at the top of the popup.